 The direction of air flow from the vents in the center and each side of the dashboard is adjustable.
-Move the tab in the center of each vent up-and-down and side-to-side.
+Move the tab in the center of each vent upand-down and side-to-side.

-The side vents can be opened and closed with the dials next to them.
+The side vents can be opened and closed with the dials underneath them.